freeCodeCamp/freeCodeCamp/guide/english/robotics/index.md

 ## Laws of Robotics

 It was Isaac Asimov who popularized the term robotics.
-He invented the three laws of robotics with is still in effect today:
+He gave the three laws of robotics with is still in effect today:

 * A robot may not harm a human through action or inaction, allow a human to come to harm.
 * A robot must obey the orders given by human beings, except when such orders conflict with the First Law.
 * A robot must protect its own existence as long as it does not conflict with the First or Second Laws.